-In this paper, I would like to explore the possibility that, in an EPC, the lexical sentential predicate undergoes type-shifting and what triggers this operator is the syntactic position of the PR argument, i.e., the fact that it occurs external to the PM nominal.
-More concretely, a relational nominal has its own argument structure, but by occurring in an EPC, where its PR is external to it, its argument is left unsaturated, and this unsaturated argument is inherited by the predicate when it takes the PM as its syntactic complement, as have been also suggested by authors like Yoon (1989, 1990) and Yoon (1998).
+In this paper, I would like to explore the possibility that, in an EPC, the lexical sentential predicate undergoes type-shifting and what triggers this operation is the syntactic position of the PR argument, that is, the fact that it occurs external to the PM nominal.
+More concretely, the idea is that a relational nominal has its own argument structure, but by occurring in an EPC, where its PR is syntactically located external to it, its argument is left unsaturated, and this unsaturated argument is inherited by the sentential predicate when it takes the PM as its syntactic complement, as have been suggested by authors like Yoon (1989, 1990) and Yoon (1998) also.

-From a semantic point of view, this phenomenon is reminiscent of the type-shifting operation that verbs like seem and expect undergo in raising constructions in English expounded in works like Partee 1973 and Thomason 1976: according to Partee (1973) and Thomason (1976), one can base-generate both the raising structure and the non-raising structure and create a pair of lexically related matrix verbs via a lexical raising rule in the sense of Dowty (1976).
-In other words, one can derive "syntactic raising" via "semantic lowering", as Partee (2000: 1) puts it.
+From a semantic point of view, this phenomenon is reminiscent of the type-shifting operation that verbs like seem and expect undergo in raising constructions in English as expounded in works like Partee 1973 and Thomason 1976: according to Partee (1973) and Thomason (1976), one can base-generate both the raising structure and the non-raising structure and create a pair of lexically related matrix verbs via a lexical raising rule in the sense of Dowty (1976).
+In other words, one can derive "syntactic raising" via a "semantic lowering" mechanism, as Partee (2000: 1) puts it.

-Inspired by Partee's (1973) and Thomason's (1976) analyses of raising constructions in English, I propose that, in Korean EPCs too, the sentential predicates are type-shifted.
-As a result, an ordinarily mono-transitive verb like ttayli- 'to hit' is shifted to a functor of type <<e<et>>>.
-Similarly, an adjective such as yeppu- 'be.pretty', which acts like an intransitive verb in terms of morphosyntax in Korean, is turned into a functor of type <<e<et>, <et>>.
+Inspired by Partee's (1973) and Thomason's (1976) analyses of raising constructions in English, I posit that, in Korean EPCs too, the sentential predicates are type-shifted.
+As a result, an ordinarily mono-transitive verb like ttayli- 'to hit' is shifted to a functor of type <<e<e>t>>< .
+Similarly, an adjective such as yeppu- 'be.pretty', which behaves like an intransitive verb in terms of morphosyntax in Korean, is turned into a functor of type <<e<et>< . <et>><.

-Turning now to deriving the truth conditions for some sample Korean external possession sentences, first, below, I will assume the following inventory, which is taken from Partee 2000: 1:
+Turning now to deriving the truth conditions for some of the Korean external possession sentences, first, below, I will assume the following inventory, which is taken from Partee 2000: 1: